d3ndr1t30x/windapsearch_2023/README.md

-I encountered some package dependency issues when trying to install on my kali vim.
+I encountered some package dependency issues when trying to install on my kali vm.
 Run these commands first before git cloning the repo and running the script:

-sudo apt-get install libldap2-dev sudo apt-get install libsasl2-dev pip3 install python-ldap
+sudo apt-get install libldap2-dev,  sudo apt-get install libsasl2-dev,  pip3 install python-ldap

 Check out the new and improved `windapsearch` - rewritten in Go with some new features (including JSON support)!